 Estimated reading time: 5 minutes

-This is done by developing strategy, monitoring performance, and ensuring church financial accountability for the sacrificed donations of its members.
+This is achieved by developing a strategy, monitoring performance, and ensuring church financial accountability for the sacrificed donations of its members.

-Church boards make certain a meaningful mission is implemented effectively.
+Church boards ensure a meaningful mission is implemented effectively.

-Effective boards have an impact on the long-term viability of the organization and have a vested interest in how well the church implements the strategy of achieving its mission.
+Effective boards have a significant impact on the long-term viability of the organization and have a vested interest in how well the church implements its strategy for achieving its mission.

 This is done by meeting regularly while actively overseeing the key operational functions – which are church budget oversight, top leader performance evaluation, strategic performance management, and legal compliance.